erroronline1/caro/readme.md

 * [mermaid charts](https://mermaid.js.org/)
 * [recommendations on documenting software](https://github.com/openregulatory)
 * setting up one of the development environments regarding the local server with proper certificates to Joe <3
+* relentlessly reporting bugs and providing relevant feedback to Dennis and Patric

 [Content](#content)